musesum/MuVision/README.md

 and replace the swift bindings like so:

 ```
-inTex˚ = pipeFlo.superBind("in") // in FlatNode.swift
+inTex˚ = pipeNode˚.superBind("in") // in FlatNode.swift
 ...
-inTex˚ = pipeFlo.superBind("in") // in CubeNode.swift
+inTex˚ = pipeNode˚.superBind("in") // in CubeNode.swift
 ...
-inTex˚ = pipeFlo.superBind("in")  // in PlatoNode.swift
+inTex˚ = pipeNode˚.superBind("in")  // in PlatoNode.swift
 ```

 this is a bit more concise.